nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-auth.md

 1. `authManager.js`
 1. `AuthorizedRoute.js`

 You are _not responsible_ for the auth-related code in those modules, but you are expected to be able to _use_ them properly.
-In this book you will see multiple examples of how to do so, but you do not need to know _how the code works_, as it is outside of the scope of the course.
+In this book you will see multiple examples of how to do so, but you do not need to know _how the code works_, as it is outside the scope of the course.

 Up Next: [Bianca's Tour Part III: Dependency Injection](./biancas-dependency-injection.md)